Pakistan to lodge UN complaint against India for “Eco-terrorism” forest bombing: Malik Amin Aslam

 “All international organizations including World Wildlife Fund (WWF), International Union for Conservation of Nature (IUCN), the World Economic Forum (WEF) and even the National Aeronautics and Space Administration (NASA) have acknowledged the value of this asset,” Amin maintained.

-India’s so called “Surgical Strike”, he said dumped their payload onto a patch of reserve forest which caused a lot of environmental damage to the age old forests as well as the undergoing natural regrowth.
+India’s so called “Surgical Strike”, he said dumped their payload onto a patch of reserve forest which caused a lot of environmental damage to the age old forests as well as the undergoing natural regrowth.“Such an act is termed ‘Eco-terrorism’ under international law and after assessing the damage to nature, which is currently being done, Pakistan will raise this act of “Eco-terrorism” at all relevant international fora including the UN,” he reiterated.

+It may be mentioned here that after the successful completion of Billion Tree Tsunami in Khyber Pakhtunkhwa, Pakistan government had announced to plant 10 Billion Trees in the next five years.
+Prime Minister Imran Khan has also initiated the Spring Tree Plantation in this regard early last month at Baloki, Punjab, where an encroached land was converted into a nature reserve forest and wildlife sanctuary.

 Pakistan to lodge UN complaint against India for “Eco-terrorism” forest bombing: Malik Amin Aslam